 Staying on in the property

 If you want to stay on in the property once your fixed term tenancy has expired you should ask your landlord for a new tenancy agreement.
 The tenancy agreement should be for a fixed period of time, either 6 months or a year.
-Without a new agreement you will become a periodic tenant and have fewer rights.
+Without a new agreement you will become a periodic tenant and can be evicted much more easily.

 If your tenancy is a joint tenancy it may be more difficult to stay in the property if the other tenants wish to move.
 Your landlord may be happy for you to stay if you can find other tenants to take over the rest of the property.